aznxluvlyguy4u/wiki1/Deploy to different environments.md

 ## Deploy to different environments

 For now a manual change needs to be done to two files in order to deploy to different environments.
-This will be fixed and automated, but for now it is a manuel step.
+This will be fixed and automated, but for now it is a manual step.

-### Dev (default)
+We use the [Serverless framework](https://serverless.com) to deploy.

+## Default environment - dev

-The _dev_ environment is the default deploy / Serverless stage environment
+The `serverless.yml` file found in every module is the default Serverless config file set per **default** to the _dev_ environment.

-In order to deploy to a the _dev_ environment for a given module, follow these steps:
+Thus: _serverless.yml_ is per default dev_ environment

+## Mandatory step for all environments

+### Exclude local dependencies from deployable archive

 -  Uncomment the configurations block in the parent build.gradle file in the root of the project, that looks something like this: